 Life Cycle Benefits of SIPs

-When choosing R-Control SIP Panels you are getting a material with built-in features that provide environmental benefits.
-Building materials and their impact on the environment should be considered over the full life of the building structure.
-This is considered the ”life cycle” of the building.
+When choosing R-Control SIPs you are getting a material with built-in features that provide the environmental life cycle benefits of SIPs.
+All building materials, including R-Control SIPs and their impact on the environment should be considered over the full life of the building structure.
+This is considered the “life cycle” of the building.
 This includes inventorying the cost to the environment from material production, transportation, installation, use, and end of life reuse, recycling, or disposal.
 Research has shown that for both residential buildings and commercial buildings that operations contribute to over 90% of the building’s impact on global warming.
-Reducing energy use is the best way to reduce our impact on the environment.
+Reducing energy use is the best way to reduce our impact on the environment and it can be accomplished using the life cycle benefits of R-Control Structural Insulated Panels.

-Results of the study proved the significant energy savings achieved over the long-term by the use of R-Control SIPs and showed substantial reductions in greenhouse gas emissions.
+Results of the SIPs life cycle analysis study proved the significant energy savings achieved over the long-term by the life cycle benefits R-Control Structural Insulated Panels by showing substantial reductions in greenhouse gas emissions .
+The life cycle benefits of SIPs are real and measurable.